 Don’t Put Your Spouse on the Deed

-“If your spouse is not on the mortgage don’t put him or her on the deed,” said Cary Carbonaro, MBA, CFP.
+Finally, if you’re able to secure a mortgage without a spouse, the best idea is to keep them off the deed, according to Cary Carbonaro, MBA, CFP.
 “If the marriage goes south like mine did, then you can’t sell the house, rent the house or refinance the house during the entire divorce.”